-- 48. Dr. Moline's Time magazine quotes were reproduced in an October 18, 2019 article on Asbestos.com, Case Study Shows Asbestos in Talc Causes Mesothelioma. - 49.
+- 47. Dr. Moline's Time magazine quotes were reproduced in an October 18, 2019 article on Asbestos.com, Case Study Shows Asbestos in Talc Causes Mesothelioma. - 48.
 The Asbestos.com article emphasizes that: "Everything points to cosmetic talc being the cause,' co-author Dr. Jacqueline Moline told Time Magazine.
 'This is the first time that anyone has said, 'Let me look at all these cases, put it together and identify the ones where [talc] is the sole exposure.'"
 Exhibit E, Povtak T, Case Study Shows Asbestos in Talc Causes Mesothelioma (Jan.
-5, 2021). - 50.
-Asbestos.com is sponsored by plaintiffs' law firms concentrating in asbestos litigation.
+5, 2021).